mpags-cpp/mpags-cipher/README.md

 The resulting `mpags-cipher` executable can then be run directly.
 When run, it will wait for user input from the keyboard until RETURN followed by CTRL-D are pressed.
-It will then echo the input to stdout.
+It will then echo the input to stdout with the following transliteration performed:

+- Alphabetical characters are converted to uppercase
+- All other characters (punctuation, digits) are discarded

+This provides a suitable alphabet for encryption/decryption with classical ciphers.

 # Source Code Layout